10 Questions with ... Skip Dillard

 You, Jim Snowden, Verna Green, Brian Wallace, Brian Douglas, Frankie Crocker, Donnie Simpson, Mary Catherine Sneed, Charles Warfield, Tony Gray, Deon Levingston, Jerry Boulding, Ron Atkins, Steve Crumbley, Vinny Brown, Hal Jackson, Sean Ross and many others along the way!

-6) There is so much voicetracking these days, while at your station you actually have jocks doing their shows in real time.
+6) There is so much voicetracking these days, but at your station you actually have jocks doing their shows in real time.
 What are the advantages?

 I believe social networking and the even faster-paced lives we're leading now scream for "live" engagement as much as humanly possible.
-Thankfully I think radio is reminded about the importance of being live more than ever.
+Thankfully, radio is reminded about the importance of being live more than ever.

 7) How do you feel about how music rotations and new music?
 And how do you feel about waiting on a song you hear until the research validates it?

 Use the advantages you have.
 Get online, learn the terms of the trade on the Nielsen Audio site.
-Stream stations in many markets including a few internationally.
+Many stations stream in many markets including a few internationally.
 Check out various formats.
 Look for reasons you like one station over another.
-Most important, tell every radio person you meet that you would like to program one day!
+Most important, tell every radio person you meet that you would like to Program one day!
 I did that from the time I was 19.
 And one day when I was 25, someone heard me!

 10) Looking back over your career ... any regrets?
 Missed opportunities?

-How did your parents feel about you going into the radio profession?
+How did your parents feel about you going into radio?